jhotmann/node-rename-cli/README.md

 brew install rename-cli
 ```

+**Chocolatey:**
-But you can install the binary through [Chocolatey](https://chocolatey.org/) or download from the [Releases](https://github.com/jhotmann/node-rename-cli/releases) page if you don't want to install Node.
+Windows users can install the binary through [Chocolatey](https://chocolatey.org/) or download from the [Releases](https://github.com/jhotmann/node-rename-cli/releases) page if you don't want to install Node.

 *Note: binary files are untested*

-**Chocolatey:**

 ```sh
 choco install rename-cli